ripe-tech/ripe-sdk/README.md

 - `getPrice`: to get the product's pricing information.
 - `getCombinations`: to get all the customization options for products without any restrictions applied.
 - `getDefaults`: to get the product's default customization.
-- `getValidOptions`: to get the product's allowed choices, taking into account the product's restrictions;

 Next, the example of how to get the price of the customizable product.
 ```javascript